Xixxxi/Xixxxi/README.md

 ### 🚀 Current Projects

-A selection of example projects — click any card to view the source or demo.
+<p align="center">A selection of example projects — click any card to view the source or demo.</p>

 <table width="100%">
   <tr>